Protecting our ways and the way forward

 Tribal cultural resources are defined as sites, places or objects with cultural value.
 Cultural sites can be archaeological, such as village sites or cemeteries; historical sites, such as gathering areas for baskets or medicines; or traditional sites, such as a place where specific cultural events have occurred.
 Sites can be located above or below ground, or at water level.
 Cultural resources are of critical importance to Native peoples because they help define tribal Nations as distinct cultural and political groups and they inform us about our past.

-Yocha Dehe has been increasingly involved in government consultations, sharing our expertise and authority in situations involving tribal rights, properties and territory issues.
+Yocha Dehe has been increasingly involved in government consultations, sharing our expertise and authority in situations involving tribal rights, properties, and territory issues.